 Residents have year-round access to the safe disposal of unwanted products such as paint, lawn and garden chemicals, automotive fluids, batteries, fluorescent bulbs, and household cleaners.

 Residents can access the permanent facilities in Lee’s Summit and Kansas City and also can attend any of the mobile events scheduled April through October.
-The 2020 Harrisonville event will be June 13 at the Harrisonville Streets Department facility, located at 1403 S Independence Street.
-Click here for information specific to the 2020 event.
+The 2022 Harrisonville event will be June 18 at the Harrisonville Streets Department facility, located at 1403 S Independence Street.

 When dropping off items, please remain in your vehicle and turn your motor off.